cacophony-wj/LeS/README.md

 This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
 Sometimes it does anyway.
 Try signing up for a MEGA account, or if you have already done so, try logging out of it and downloading anonymously (although much more slowly).
 I can't tell you to do it, but a VPN _has been known_ to circumvent some of **MEGA**'s restrictions.

-**Downloading from the Manifest**

-~~Sometimes no matter what anyone tries, a file will not download from Wabbajack for some reason.
-If that happens to you, go to the _www.wabbajack.org_ website, find the gallery entry for _Licentia_, click _Archive Search_ and type _the filename_ of each mod you cannot download automatically.
-They can be downloaded from the _link_ icon (looks like a chain link).
-Ensure that any files you download go to your _Licentia_ downloads directory.
-Just save them there, do _not_ open them and definitely do _not_ extract them.
-Close Wabbajack, reopen it, and click the **PLAY** button again.~~

-This no longer works due to Axios error on Wabbajack's end.
-Nothing we can do about it.

 **Wabbajack cannot continue because of unknown files.**

 Move your downloads folder outside of your _Licentia Directory_, ensure the _Licentia Directory_ is clear of all files, then close and restart Wabbajack.
 Be sure to point the downloads box to your relocated downloads folder.